 Work for free

-As I’ve said before – when it comes to making a difference money really is not everything.
-A lot of professional service providers and especially the smaller ones underestimate what they can offer.
+As I’ve said before – when it comes to making a difference money is not everything.
+A lot of professional service providers especially the smaller ones underestimate what they can offer.
 Your knowledge and what you do for your clients in terms of expertise is among your biggest assets.
-There are many underprivileged groups out there that need your services but mightn’t be able to afford them.
-It may be non-profits dedicated to a cause that you support or social entrepreneurs or young people from poor communities that would be grateful for your help.
-The HERO|farm for example, which is a social mission focused marketing and design agency does at least one pro-bono campaign a year for a non-profit organisation.
-Whether an accountant, an event management company, a consultant, a software company, a web design company or any other professional company, you could easily find someone in need who you could help doing what you excel at.
+Many underprivileged groups out there that need your services but mightn’t be able to afford them.
+Non-profits dedicated to a cause you support, social entrepreneurs, or young people from poor communities may greatly appreciate your help.

 Give time

 You don’t need to do anything on such a large scale but every effort counts.
-Imagine if every business was doing their part helping just their local community!
+Imagine if every business was doing their part in helping just their local community!

 Share knowledge & expertise

-Another way to help is to pass down your knowledge and skills.
-If you were a solicitor for example and your domain of social impact was education, what you could do is partner an organisation that provides free courses for people in poor communities, orphans or homeless people getting back on their feet.
-The management consulting firm Deloitte for example does a significant amount of skills-based volunteering every year, allowing its employees to put their skills and talent to use for non-profits.
 And if you can’t find a non-profit organisation in your area that is suitable, why not start an initiative yourself?
 You could teach business skills or even knowledge and skills in your professional domain.
 Put some time into organising it and dedicate a couple of hours to that every week.
 Apart from being a great cause for obvious reasons, sharing your expertise through offering free courses is also good for your reputation as a professional in your field.

-There are various ways to get involved and contribute to a greater good.
+There are various ways to get involved and contribute to the greater good.
 And whether you do it independently or you partner with an organisation, what is essential is that your activities tie in with a well-rounded strategy of social purpose and mission and that you are consistent in what you do.
-What many companies still fail to understand is that random efforts here and there don’t really make an impact.
+What many companies still fail to understand is that random efforts here and there don’t make an impact.
 Your first job is to identify a cause (i.e. healthcare) or target group (children) that you feel passionate about.
 And preferably these need to be somehow related to what you do as an organisation.
 Then you need to figure out what the best way is for you to help by giving your resources and the expertise you have.

 If you are also looking for ways to make a difference and don’t know where to start, please don’t hesitate to contact me.
-As a business coach specialising on philanthropy and corporate social engagement, I would be happy to talk to you and help you integrate a social mission into your business in a meaningful way.
+As a business coach specialising in philanthropy and corporate social engagement, I would be happy to talk to you and help you integrate a social mission into your business in a meaningful way.

 Never miss an insight from Paul